vvijayaraman0822/MapsterApplication/documents/sprint_docs/Carlos_Placencia.md

 ## Description of Sprint

-I spent majority of the time trying to get the app to run on the android device.
+I spent majority of the time trying to get the app to run on an android device.
 The problem was with the way the build.gradle and the app file were formatted.
-I then had to learn how to load a map the Ionic Native maps.
+I then had to learn how to load the Ionic Native maps.
 I had get a a specific API key if I wanted the map to display on an android/ios device.
 Once I was able to get the app to load on my phone Buddy and I spent some time coding together over VS Share.